Stroke is a preventable disease. It is the fourth single leading cause of death in the UK, and the largest cause of complex disability.

 - Reduce the risk factors for stroke.
 This will include actions to improve the populations lifestyle choices (diet, physical activity, weight, alcohol)

-- Develop our acute stroke offer and networking across the BCWB STP moving towards an Intergrated Stroke Delivery network (ISDN)
+- Develop our acute stroke offer and networking across the BCWB ICS moving towards an Intergrated Stroke Delivery network (ISDN)

 - Explore how best to configure our hyper-acute stroke care in the context of workforce challenges to ensure all units are well-equipped and staffed and able to meet seven day standards for stroke care